KelvinJC/MyHackerNews/README.md

 ### Database Creation

-This project makes use of a sqlite database for storage of articles and job posts as well as user information.
-If you require a different database, customisation is possible via the settings.py file. <br>
+The dev branch of this project makes use of Postgres database for storage of articles and job posts as well as user information.
+If you require a different database, customisation is possible via the settings.py file. <br><br>
-For the sake of simplicity however, we will focus on using sqlite3. <br><br>

 Change into the source code directory